itsjoseantonio/pokemon-app/README.md

     /services   → API and external service logic (Axios) /store      → Zustand store files for global state management /types      → TypeScript types and interfaces

+## Login

+    Login feature implementation follow the next rules:

+    	- User authentication with credentials
+    	- Persist the session after login.
+    	- Redirect authenticated users to the main Pokémon view.
+    	- Prevent unauthorized access to protected routes.

+**1. Form Values**
+The login form captures:

+- **Username**
+- **Password**

+**2. Authentication**

+- The app sends a **POST** request to the `/login` endpoint with validated credentials.
+- If authentication succeeds the server returns the session.
+- The session is stored in `localStorage` to persist.

+**3. Session Persistence**

+- When page is reloaded, the app checks for an existing sesion in `localStorage`.
+- If found, it redirects the user to the main page.

+**4. Protected Routes**

+- Only authenticated users can access specific routes such us `/home`.
+- No authorized users are redirected to the `/login` page.